babylonlabs-io/cosmos-bsn-contracts/docs/ARCHITECTURE.md

 `BtcStaking` Execution Message: This is the message received by the `babylon` contract over IBC, forwarded to the `btc-staking` contract.
-It contains the necessary information about the staking and unstaking requests, as well as the finality providers' information, and slashing events from other BSNs or Babylon.
+It contains the necessary information about the staking and unstaking requests, as well as the finality providers' information, and slashing events from other BSNs or from Babylon Genesis.

 ```rust
 /// BTC Staking operations